-62. Are pharmacies permitted to administer third doses of the COVID-19 vaccine?
+66. Are pharmacies permitted to administer third doses of the COVID-19 vaccine?

-Pharmacies may administer third doses with the vaccine product authorized for the eligible individuals age group (these recommendations also apply to children aged 5-11) and may only submit claims for third doses of the COVID-19 vaccine using a mRNA vaccine (i.e., Moderna or Pfizer-BioNTech [both formulations]) unless contraindicated or, in the case of NuvaxovidTM, the person receiving the booster dose is unable or unwilling to receive an mRNA vaccine, (Refer to Q#40), to the HNS that are administered to:
+Pharmacies may administer third doses as part of a 3-dose primary series for immunocompromised groups with the vaccine product authorized for the eligible individuals age group (these recommendations also apply to children aged 6 months - 11 years of age) and may only submit claims for third doses of the COVID-19 vaccine using a mRNA vaccine (i.e., Moderna [both strengths] or Pfizer-BioNTech [all formulations]) unless contraindicated or, in the case of NuvaxovidTM, the person (age 18+) receiving the third dose in a primary series is unable or unwilling to receive an mRNA vaccine; or, in the case of Covifenz® the person (age 18 to 64 years of age) receiving the third dose in a primary series is unable or unwilling to receive an mRNA vaccine (Refer to Q#40), to the HNS that are administered to:

-- Individuals 5 years of age and older from the following moderately to severely immunocompromised population groups that provide a referral letter from their health care provider or are taking an immunosuppressant medication listed here, as verified by the pharmacy, at a minimum of 2 months or 56 days following their second dose or at an interval of at least 28 days if directed in writing by their health care provider: - Individuals receiving dialysis (hemodialysis or peritoneal dialysis) - o Individuals receiving active treatment (e.g., chemotherapy, targeted therapies, immunotherapy) for solid tumour or hematologic malignancies - o Recipients of solid-organ transplant and taking immunosuppressive therapy - Recipients of chimeric antigen receptor (CAR)-T-cell therapy or hematopoietic stem cell transplant (within 2 years of transplantation or taking immunosuppression therapy). - Individuals with moderate to severe primary immunodeficiency (e.g., DiGeorge syndrome, Wiskott-Aldrich syndrome). - o Individuals with HIV with prior AIDS defining illness or prior CD4 count ≤ 200/mm3 or prior CD4 fraction ≤ 15% or (in children 5-11 years) perinatally acquired HIV infection - Individuals receiving active treatment with the following categories of immunosuppressive therapies: anti-B cell therapies (monoclonal antibodies targeting CD19, CD20 and CD22), high-dose systemic corticosteroids (refer to the Canadian Immunization Guide for suggested definition of high dose steroids), alkylating agents, antimetabolites, or tumor-necrosis factor (TNF) inhibitors and other biologic agents that are significantly immunosuppressive.
+- Individuals 6 months of age and older from the following moderately to severely immunocompromised population groups that provide a referral letter from their health care provider or are taking an immunosuppressant medication listed here, as verified by the pharmacy, at a minimum of 2 months or 56 days following their second dose or at an interval of at least 28 days if directed in writing by their health care provider: - Individuals receiving dialysis (hemodialysis or peritoneal dialysis) - o Individuals receiving active9 treatment (e.g., chemotherapy, targeted therapies, immunotherapy) for solid tumour or hematologic malignancies - Recipients of solid-organ transplant and taking immunosuppressive therapy - Recipients of chimeric antigen receptor (CAR)-T-cell therapy or hematopoietic stem cell transplant (within 2 years of transplantation or taking immunosuppression therapy). - Individuals with moderate to severe primary immunodeficiency (e.g., DiGeorge syndrome, Wiskott-Aldrich syndrome). - Individuals with HIV with prior AIDS defining illness or prior CD4 count ≤ 200/mm3 or prior CD4 fraction ≤ 15% or (in children 5-11 years) perinatally acquired HIV infection - Individuals receiving active treatment with the following categories of immunosuppressive therapies: anti-B cell therapies10 (monoclonal antibodies targeting CD19, CD20 and CD22), high-dose systemic corticosteroids (refer to the Canadian Immunization Guide for suggested definition of high dose steroids), alkylating agents, antimetabolites, or tumor-necrosis factor (TNF) inhibitors and other biologic agents that are significantly immunosuppressive.